alifiroozi80/CKA/CKA/README.md

 <div id="emptyDir-Volume">

 * Logging Use Case
-    * Can't access each others file system
+    * Can't access each other's file system
     * Doesn't need to be persisted
 * Caching Use Case
     * Storage can be shared